opulo-inc/docs/docs/openpnp/v4-1/issues-solutions/fundamental/camera-settling-bottom/index.md

 ---

+## Calibration Complete

-Now that you've completed the precise nozzle tip offset calibrations, you're done with the initial Issues and Solutions Setup.
-Do not do any other I&S Steps until we properly validate the FTP Board.
-We want to ensure that we are "building on solid ground" before adding additional things.
+Now that you've completed the precise nozzle tip offset calibrations, you are done with the initial Issues and Solutions Setup.
+Do not do any other I&S Steps until you properly validate the FTP Board by placing components accurately on it.
+The FTP board gives you a known good position file and PCB to use before using your own position files and PCBs, which gives you a known working state to validate the machines calibration.
+Before validating the calibration with the FTP board, **we need to confirm your homing is set up properly after calibration has been completed.**

 <div class="progress-container">
   <div class="progress-step progress-complete">Fiducial Calibrations</div>
   <div class="progress-step progress-complete">Nozzle Offsets</div>
   <div class="progress-step progress-complete">Bottom Camera Calibration</div>
-  <div class="progress-step progress-complete">Backlash</div>
   <div class="progress-step progress-complete">Precise Offset N1</div>
   <div class="progress-step progress-complete">Precise Offset N2</div>
   <div class="progress-step progress-complete">Camera Settling</div>